What to Expect During Family Therapy in Rehab ProgramsYou are here:

-What Can You Expect in Family Therapy?
+What Can You Expect in Family Therapy in Rehab?

 Family therapy is designed to help families work through a major transition or difficult period.
 While individual therapy focuses on the person in recovery, family therapy focuses on the dynamics among family members.
 The goal is to improve communication and build trust among family members to create a better home environment.
 Some of the techniques employed may include the following: